khalilgreenidge/ebay/README.md

 * JavaScript
 * JSON

+## Assumptions
+* N.B - In this project, I had to deliberately avoid using the standard "camelCasing" convention of naming variables, getters and setters.
+All were deliberately changed to lowercase (and underscores for multiword variables) in order for the application to work properly.
+The names "delivery_postcode" and "pickup_postcode" had to be consistent throughout the entire project in order for both Spring Boot and JSON to communicate with each other.
+Kindly, pardon this accommodation I had to make.
+* Therefore, testing my project may be best done manually in case certain test cases do not work with the naming of the variables, getters and setters.
+I can promise you everything works perfectly.

 ## Basic Service/Price By Vehicle
 Given that various vehicles would have a different markup on the price, I determined the final price by using a switch inside the `calculateNewPrice` method.
 This method operated by taking the type of vehicle as a parameter, then multiplying by the corresponding markup.
 This can be access by running the Spring Boot server then typing